-Places to Sell Toys
+Places to Buy Toys

-Frugal Home Toy Clutter Solutions
+Toy Clutter Solutions

 Make an inventory list.
 Room by room write down each toy and how many of a certain toy.
 List everything.
 Big toys, and small toys.
 Kitchen sets to hot wheel cars.
 Do not leave anything out.

 Set up a toy rotation system.
 First, set a tote number.
 Five totes to hold toys.
 One goes out, four stays in.
 In one month, rotate that toy tote.
 Setting a rotation is a frugal home dream come true.
-The kids have forgotten about toys in totes and frugal home parents have saved money.